New tools to improve performance

 As Mohamed Touil of MHT Digital succinctly explains, “Generating high-quality leads from Facebook Ads comes down to 3 aspects,

 This is how I structure my lead generation Facebook ads campaigns, and it always over-deliver in high-quality leads.”
+Use this lead generation dashboard to monitor the number of leads that come from Facebook ads.

 Working with Facebook ads to generate leads can be a little tricky, especially if you’re new to it.
 You need to pick the right type of CTA, do constant A\B testing, choose the right audience, and much more.